Rasmusb94/imageCropper/README.md

-# imageCroper
+# imageModifier
-Code for cropping, rescaling and blurring images
+Code for cropping, rescaling and blurring images using PIL